ksivamuthu/microsoft-nodejs-bot-hol/3-integrate-luis/README.md

-# Lab 3 - Integrate LUIS
+# Lab 3 - Integrate LUIS & State Management

-In this lab, we are going to integrate the sample bot created in [Lab 1 - Setup](../1-setup) with the LUIS model trained in [Lab2 - LUIS](../2-luis).
+Congratulations on making it this far!
+At this point you should have setup your .NET Bot Framework development environment [Lab 1](../1-setup) and have created, trained, and published your LUIS application [Lab 2](../2-luis).
+Moving forward, we're going to be spending most of our time in Visual studio Code, so hopefully you're ready to get your hands dirty with some coding!

-## Prerequisites
+## Starter

+This lab includes the starter project, which is similar the project we completed in [Lab 1](../1-setup).

+New files:

+* [Reservation.ts](../3-integrate-luis/start/models/reservation.ts) - It contains a Reservation.ts class file which contains some properties which define a reservation.
+* [constants.ts](../3-integrate-luis/start/constants.ts) - It contains, the intents and entity keys required to create the reservation bot.

+## Get LUIS Model ID & Subscription Key.

 Get the LUIS Model ID and subscription key from [LUIS website](https://luis.ai).